dinozaurus0/TDD-Tic-Tac-Toe/Tasks.md

   - `Column` isWon should be refactor to check only the fields equality

   - Refactor functions & computed properties to be dependent on fields array

+  - Refactor column tests to make it easier to change fields.
+  - Change the initialisation of the fields property to have 3 fields instead of 2.

 ### Next step:
   - ⬇️
-  - add third field to column
-   - changing the init of Column to receive the number of fields
-   - remove field1 & field2 which forces callers to use subscript
-   - change fields list to add a new element
-   - change the initialisation of the fields property (repeating init)
-   - update endIndex, isEnded, isWon, subscript
+   - Column repeating init
+   - Add Test: isEnded is taken by different players

 ### Future steps:
   - have a column with more than 2 fields